 Logs are cut into boards in a few different ways, which produce different characteristics and amounts of waste.
-This article covers the different types of cuts for wood boards.
-If you are looking for information on slicing wood veneers, please check out our article, Wood Veneer Slices.
+This article covers the different types of wood lumber cuts for boards.
+If you are looking for information on slicing wood veneers, please check out our article, Wood Veneer Cuts.

 Plain Sawn Lumber